jenssegers/captain/README.md

 captain list
 ```

-### Updating captain
+### Stopping all containers

-Update your local captain version with:
+To quickly stop all running docker containers, use:

 ```
-captain update
+captain abandon
 ```